Dyo mavra matia (Natale - A szemed)

 – "Natale", Fernando Orlandis Jazz Orchestra Semprini, Milan, 1935 (Fonit 6312-A)

-The Italian musical score was published in Milan in 1929 by the Melodi publishing house (see here, here and here).
+The Italian musical score was published in Milan, in 1929, by the Melodi publishing house (see here, here and here).

 Historical sources underline the close relations between Italian-speaking and Greek-speaking music.
 The conversations that developed with specific places, such as the Ionian Islands, the Dodecanese and Patras, as well as their results, are enough to highlight the strong ties between the two ethno-cultural groups.
 Furthermore, relationships were forged in places where the two ethnicities lived together, such as, for example, in the case of cosmopolitan Smyrna (Izmir) in the Ottoman Empire, or that of New York, where Italians and Greeks immigrated.
 This recording belongs to a corpus of recorded songs in which the Greek protagonists borrowed music and/or lyrics from pre-existing Italian-speaking songs.
 These songs arrived at the Greek-speaking world either directly or indirectly, through other repertoire networks.
 In any case, the circulation of musics is already a reality before the 20th century with theatrical and musical performances tours, but also with the networks of music publishing houses.
 Discography is not only embedded in this context, but plays a key role in its transformation.
 The appropriation of these songs by Greek musicians is twofold: on the one hand are the lyrics, which are now in Greek (often, in fact, they have nothing to do with the original ones), and, on the other hand, are the performance practices: different instrumentation, different singing style, often differences in melodic and rhythmic forms but also in the harmonies.
 Greek musicians adapt what they hear to their own condition, based on their own capabilities.
 It should also be noted that, in various cases, often due to the great international success of the songs, the network that is finally formed is extremely complex and does not only concern Greek-Italian relations.
 Discography as well as the musical scores have already provided important tools in understanding the relationships that developed between “national” repertoires.
 The result of this ongoing research is “Cosmopolitanism in Greek Historical Discography”.